 One thing I did find with this recipe and I promise it’s not a criticism just a mere observation.
 I found I needed quite a bit more flour then the original recipe stated.
 The original recipe asks for 280 grams (2 and 1/4 cups) of flour.
 Cups measured out with the spoon and level technique which I always do.
 This almost always gives me 120-125 grams of flour.
 Which most American bakers who also use metric also state.

 The recipe is simple; mix the dry then mix the wet and combine.
 Everything was measured meticulously and I even watched the video but I couldn’t see what had gone wrong.
 I added extra flour to give me the same cookie dough consistency Sally had.
 Total amounting to 180 grams (1 and 1/2 cups) extra.
 I then baked the cookies and they were great.
-OK!
-So I made them a second time and again same thing, I needed the extra 180 grams (1 and 1/2 cups) of flour to get the dough to the right consistency.
+So I made them a second time and again the same thing, I needed the extra 180 grams (1 and 1/2 cups) of flour to get the dough to the right consistency.

-You say this and I say that???
+You say this and I say that?

-Is American all purpose flour that different to British plain flour?
+Is American all-purpose flour that different to British plain flour?
 I don’t think so, I often make American recipes using plain flour and they turn out perfect.
 It could be 100 different things but they still taste great.
-So all I can say is start off with the amount of flour the original recipe states and if your cookie dough looks more like cake batter than cookie dough, like mine did!
+So all I can say is start off with the amount of flour the original recipe states and if your cookie dough looks more like cake batter than cookie dough like mine did!
 Then add a little more flour.
-But just a little at a time, its far easier to add too then to take away.
+But just a little at a time, it’s far easier to add too then to take away.
 I added 30 gram (1/4 cup) increments to make sure I didn’t add too much and end up with cement like dough.

 Do they taste good then?

-Yes they do.
+Yes, they do.
 They are sweet and buttery, soft and chewy.
 Everything you would want in a cookie bar.
 The sprinkles and mini eggs give them a lovely festive vibe but these bars would be great with most inclusions.
 Don’t let the weird flour thing put you off, these funfetti mini egg Easter inspired cookie bars are so moreish and pretty!
 They’re also really easy to make, which just makes them a double bonus.